 - Relevant Coursework

 Unique Resumes and CVs.

 If need an alternative format for your resume, make an appointment with a Career Advisor.
 Example situations include:

 1) Functional Resumes: a resume formatting option when you do not have very many experiences to fill a typical experience section.

 2) Curriculum Vitae (CV): a “CV” is necessary for most graduate and/or professional school applications.
-You can view a sample CV on Optimal Resume.
+You can view a sample CV in "Templates" below.

 3) Design Industry Resumes: If you are applying to jobs or internships with an artistic, creative, or graphic design focus, the traditional resume might not be the best option for highlighting your design skills.
 Creating a unique layout while still addressing the necessary components can be tricky, so come see us in Career Development.